 Learning Links offers a range of services that can support treatment of depression in children.
 Some of these services may be eligible for Medicare rebates under your child’s Mental Health Care Plan.

 Assessment – Learning Links’ Psychologists conduct assessments to evaluate concerns around depression and can make a formal diagnosis of Major Depressive Disorder .
 Read more

-Psychological support – Children who present with depression may benefit from well researched intervention such as cognitive behavioural therapy, play therapy or narrative therapy.
+Psychological support – Children who present with depression may benefit from well researched, professional intervention such as cognitive behavioural therapy, play therapy or narrative therapy.
 Psychologists can support children and help with strategies and ways to cope with depressive symptoms.
 Read more

 Occupational Therapy- Learning Links Occupational Therapists can assist your child with time management skills to structure their day more productively.
 Read more

 Speech Pathology – Learning Links’ Speech Pathologists can assist your child to be able to communicate their needs correctly to ensure levels of depression are reduced.
 Read more